Hash list: Applications

 Hash lists can be used to protect any kind of data stored, handled and transferred in and between computers.
 An important use of hash lists is to make sure that data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and to check that the other peers do not "lie" and send fake blocks.

 Usually a cryptographic hash function such as SHA-256 is used for the hashing.
 If the hash list only needs to protect against unintentional damage unsecured checksums such as CRCs can be used.

 Hash lists are better than a simple hash of the entire file since, in the case of a data block being damaged, this is noticed, and only the damaged block needs to be redownloaded.
 With only a hash of the file, many undamaged blocks would have to be redownloaded, and the file reconstructed and tested until the correct hash of the entire file is obtained.
 Hash lists also protect against nodes that try to sabotage by sending fake blocks, since in such a case the damaged block can be acquired from some other source.

+Hash lists are used to identify CSAM online.